log10-io/log10/README.md

 ### 📝📊 Logging

-Use Log10 to log both closed and open-source LLM calls.
-It helps you:
+Use Log10 to log both closed and open-source LLM calls, e.g. OpenAI, Anthropic, Google Gemini, Llama, Mistral, etc. It helps you:
 - Compare and identify the best models and prompts (try [playground](https://log10.io/docs/observability/playgrounds) and [llmeval](https://log10.io/docs/evaluation/installation))
 - Store feedback for fine-tuning
 - Collect performance metrics such as latency and usage